Krakatoa: The Loudest Sound Ever Recorded

 The Big Bang

-At 10am on August 27, 1883, Krakatoa exploded with the force of over 200 megatons; 4 times more powerful than the Tsar Bomba (the most powerful nuclear weapon ever tested), and over 10,000 times that of the Hiroshima bomb.
-45 km³ of tephra was thrown over 50 miles into the air, with pyroclastic flows reaching over 100 mph.
-The force of the eruption caused nearly 10 square miles of the island to collapse into the sea, displacing an immeasurable amount of water and causing tsunamis with waves reaching over 130 feet high, the effects of which were felt as far away as Hawaii, 7,000 miles away.
+On the morning of August 27, 1883, the eruption of Krakatoa unleashed a cataclysmic force exceeding 200 megatons—four times the power of the Tsar Bomba, the most potent nuclear weapon ever tested, and more than 10,000 times the force of the Hiroshima bomb.
+Over 45 km³ of tephra were hurled 50 miles into the sky, while pyroclastic flows surged at speeds exceeding 100 mph.
+The eruption's violent force caused nearly 10 square miles of the island to collapse into the sea, displacing an enormous amount of water.
+This triggered massive tsunamis with waves soaring over 130 feet, their impact reaching as far as Hawaii—7,000 miles away—spreading devastation across vast distances.

-In the late 1800's, before the days of fancy satellites, countries around the world used barometers to measure air pressure and predict weather.
+In the late 1800's, before the days of fancy satellites, countries around the world relied on barometers to measure air pressure and predict weather.
 However, since sound can cause changes in air pressure, the Krakatoa eruption was logged all over the world, even after it dropped below the level of human hearing.
-Weather stations in Australia, Berlin, Paris, and even New York would measure a spike in pressure every 34 hours over the next 5 days.
-That means the sound wave from Krakatoa circled the Earth 3.5 times before fading away, leading to it being christened “The Great Air Wave”.
+Weather stations in Australia, Berlin, Paris, and even New York recorded pressure spikes every 34 hours over the next 5 days.
+This meant that the shockwave from Krakatoa had circled the Earth 3.5 times before it eventually dissipated, earning it the name “The Great Air Wave.”

 When all was said and done, less than 30% of the island remained.
 Krakatoa truly went out with the biggest bang ever.